 - Inability to move the body part

-Call your doctor as soon as possible for an appointment if the injured area is painful, swollen or you can’t put weight on it.
+Call your doctor as soon as possible if the injured area is painful, swollen or you can’t put weight on it.

 More skiing and snowboarding safety tips

-Broken bones aren’t the only risk that comes with skiing.
-Follow these additional tips to stay safe on the slopes:
+Broken bones aren’t the only risk that come with skiing.
+Here are more safety tips to consider:

 - Dress for the occasion.
 Wear a wicking layer that absorbs sweat, a thin wool or fleece layer to keep you warm and a wind- and water-resistant outer layer.
 Don’t forget a hat and gloves.